damirka/sui-notes/src/concepts/packages.md

     ...
 tests/
     ...
+examples/
+    using_my_module.move
 Move.toml
 ```

 The `tests` directory is optional and contains tests for the package.
 Code placed into the `tests` directory is not published on-chain and is only availably in tests.
+The `examples` directory can be used for code examples, and is also not published on-chain.

 ## Published Package

 During development, package doesn't have an address and it needs to be set to `0x0`.
-Once a package is published, it get a single unique [address](./address.md) on the blockchain containing its modules' bytecode.
+Once a package is published, it gets a single unique [address](./address.md) on the blockchain containing its modules' bytecode.
+A published package becomes *immutable* and can be interacted with by sending transactions.

 ```
 0x...